Expert network: Commercial expert networks

-A primary example of expert networks are investor networks that are in the business of primary research.
-These firms connect buy side investors, consultants, and business decision-makers with industry experts.
+A primary example of expert networks are commercial networks that are in the business of primary research.
+These firms connect investors, consultants, and business decision-makers with industry experts.
 Consultations between expert network clients and experts may be in the form of "face-to-face meetings, phone calls, teleconferences, video conferences, [or] email exchanges."
+Prominent commercial expert networks include GLG, Guidepoint, AlphaSights, and Dialectica (company).

 According to a 2009 report by Integrity Research, there are at least 38 investor expert network providers worldwide.
 Although most expert networks operate across verticals and geographies, recent trends point towards specialized expert networks serving a particular geography or vertical.

 In recent years, as sell-side research has become increasingly "scarce and less influential," institutional investors have turned to expert networks to gain "new insights and a competitive edge" within a compliant framework.
 According to a 2011 report published by TABB Group, 81% of investment professionals believe that "talking to experts" is a legitimate, value-adding part of the investment due diligence process.

 Investor expert networks became more widely used after the implementation of Regulation Fair Disclosure in 2000, which made it harder for institutional investors to get market moving information directly from publicly traded companies.
 Hedge funds were early adopters, but the use of expert networks quickly spread to all types of institutional investors, including mutual funds, pension funds, banks, and private equity firms.
 The investment community continues to be the largest consumer of expert network services.
 In 2020, expert network companies generated an estimated $1.5 billion in revenues, according to a report by Integrity Research.